COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Peer pressure regarding food choices

-- Handling other people's lack of knowledge about the disease
+- Handling others’ lack of understanding about their condition

 - Change in physical stamina

-- Changes in ability to concentrate on schoolwork
+- Change in ability to concentrate on schoolwork

-In addition to excellent medical care of the child with ulcerative colitis, Children’s National provides the following services to ensure a comprehensive approach:
+In addition to caring for your child’s medical issues, Children’s National provides the following services to ensure a comprehensive approach:

-- Formal education about ulcerative colitis, including disease process, medications & nutrition
+- Formal education about UC, including disease process, medications and nutrition

 - Nutritional support provided by a registered dietitian

-- Access to mental health services as needed
+- Access to behavioral health services as needed

 - Collaboration with your child’s school nurse to ensure continuity of care

-- Evaluation and treatment with respect to the surgical indications and approaches for inflammatory bowel diseases including ulcerative colitis and Crohn’s disease.
+- Evaluation and treatment with respect to the surgical indications and approaches for inflammatory bowel diseases, including UC and Crohn’s disease.